llwyd1/alx-higher_level_programming/0x02-python-import_modules/README.md

 File 3-infinite_add.py - is a program that prints the result of the addition of all arguments <br>

-File 4-hidden_discovery.py - is a program that prints all the names defined by the compiled module hidden_4.pyc
+File 4-hidden_discovery.py - is a program that prints all the names defined by the compiled module hidden_4.pyc <br>

+File 5-variable_load.py - is a program that imports the variable a from the file -variable_load.py and prints its value <br>